nazzacode/Documents/Taskell/general_todo.md

 - laptop on ebay
 - laptop on fb
 - email uni about IDB mark
-- new phone
-- love xini even MORE
+- print deadlines for xini

 ## Doing